 In the case of purchased backlinks, this also allows you to check whether agreements are being honored.

-However, monitoring the competition not only shows you who is linking to the competitor sites, but also gives you good ideas for your link building and content management.
+However, monitoring the competition not only shows you who is linking to the competitor sites but also gives you good ideas for your link building and content management.
 You can try to use good competitor backlink sources yourself.
-In addition, the competitors’ link targets will show you what content they seem to like to link to.
+Besides, the competitors’ link targets will show you what content they seem to like to link to.

 Building high-quality backlinks is a key part of backlink strategy.
 But just as high-quality backlinks improve the ranking of a page, so-called toxic or poisonous links (spam links) can worsen it.
 Therefore, it is immensely important for every website owner to quickly identify and eliminate them.
 One tool to help is the Disavow analysis.

 The backlink tool evaluates existing backlinks based on numerous different indicators and gives the user an assessment of the links’ value.
 Based on the results, you can decide how to deal with toxic links.
-If an inquiry to the respective website operator with a request to remove the link is not sufficient, the link can be declared invalid by means of Google’s Disavow tool.
+If an inquiry to the respective website operator with a request to remove the link is not sufficient, the link can be declared invalid using Google’s Disavow tool.